Ivo-Balbaert/The_Way_to_Mojo/book/22_MLIR_The_basics_of_Mojo.md

 MLIR is further sub-categorized into many different 'dialects', e.g. `arith` dialect for compiler operations related to arithmetic.
 Mojo's `Int` type is a wrapper around the `index` dialect.

+??
 Mojo only uses the LLVM and index dialect (video 2023 LLVM Mtg 34')

+Mojo exposes the ability to embed MLIR within its own programs, enabling much deeper optimizations.
+Design choices such as these allow Mojo to be used to build operating systems and device drivers where close interaction with hardware and high performance is necessary.

 ## 22.2 What is MLIR?
 MLIR is an intermediate representation of a program, resembling an assembly language, in which a sequential set of instructions operate on in-memory values.